zhaoxinf/zhaoxinf.github.io/_pages/about.md

 About me
 ======
-* I am a PhD student at the Hong Kong University of Science and Technology, supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) at HKUST.
-Additionally, I am a visitng scholar at Carnegie Mellon University (CMU), working with Prof [Min Xu](https://xulabs.github.io/group/).
-I also serve as the director of the  [Psyche.AI AVATAR Lab](https://www.psyai.com/home).
+* I now serve as the chief young scienetist of [Psyche AI Inc](https://www.psyai.com/home), fosuing on developing advanced AI algorithms for avatars, including avatar driving, avatar generation, and avatar reconsctrution.  hope to build robots and avatars that are indistinguishable from real humans, with the goal of achieving artificial general intelligence.

-* My dream is to use technology to change the world.
-Specifically, I hope to build robots and digital humans that are indistinguishable from real humans, with the goal of achieving artificial general intelligence.
-Prior to joining HKUST, I was a PhD student at Renmin University of China, co-supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/rtjs/index.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1210/32067.htm) from Tsinghua University (THU).
-Additionally, I have worked as a researcher at ByteDance, Xreal, and DeepGLInt, focusing on computer vision research.
+*I study my a PhD student at HKUST supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) at HKUST.
+I aslo study my PhD in Additionally, Renmin University of China, co-supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/rtjs/index.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1210/32067.htm) from Tsinghua University (THU).
+I am now also a visitng scholar at Carnegie Mellon University (CMU), working with Prof [Min Xu](https://xulabs.github.io/group/).

-* My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction, and medical image segmentation.
+* My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction/generation/driving, and medical image processing.
 Please feel free to contact me by email if you are interested in my research.

 <br>